AAdewunmi/ParksAndStreetsReport/README.md

-# Coding challenge - ES6
+# Coding challenge - Parks-And-Streets-Report App (ES6)

 Suppose that you're working in a small town administration, and you're in charge of two town elements:
 1. Parks